 Students must hold a BA or BS degree from an accredited university or college with a grade average equivalent to 80 or above in the fields of humanities or social sciences.
-Students who have a limited background in a related field, such as Jewish studies, Israel studies, or Middle East studies, will be required to take up to 6 additional credits of complementary courses based on individual assessment.
+Students who have a limited background in a related field, such as Jewish studies, Israel studies, or Middle East studies, will be required to take additional credits of complementary courses based on individual assessment.

 Non-native English speakers are required to submit a minimum TOEFL score of at least 90 or equivalent certification.
 It is at the discretion of the administrators to accept or reject the certification, and extenuating circumstances will be taken into account.